 Syd Nathan was an old-school music-business entrepreneur who launched the careers of James Brown, Hank Ballard and other R&B greats on his King Records label and its affiliates.
 A frustrated musician who yearned to be a jazz drummer, he instead transformed the musical landscape with his King Records Company.
 He went from owning a record store in downtown Cincinnati in the late Thirties to launching his own recording studio and label in the Forties.
 Over the next quarter century, King, Federal, DeLuxe and other Nathan-owned labels issued nearly 500 hit singles in a cross-section of genres.

 Nathan’s talent scouts scoured the industrial North and rural South for blues, R&B, jazz and country musicians.
-In addition to Hank Ballard, whose R&B smash “Work With Me Annie” helped give the Cincinnati-based enterprise a national profile, the roster of artists who recorded for King and its affiliates included Little Willie John, Billy Ward and the Dominos, Bill Doggett, Earl Bostic, Eddie “Cleanhead” Vinson, Wynonie Harris, Bullmoose Jackson, the Delmore Brothers, Moon Mullican, Grandpa Jones and Cowboy Copas.
+In addition to Hank Ballard, whose R&B smash “Work with Me Annie” helped give the Cincinnati-based enterprise a national profile, the roster of artists who recorded for King and its affiliates included Little Willie John, Billy Ward and the Dominos, Bill Doggett, Earl Bostic, Eddie “Cleanhead” Vinson, Wynonie Harris, Bullmoose Jackson, the Delmore Brothers, Moon Mullican, Grandpa Jones and Cowboy Copas.
 The biggest star of all was James Brown, who was brought to King by A&R man Ralph Bass in early 1956.
 As Brown told writer Gerri Hirshey decades later, “I would be telling a lie if I said I would be a world star without the help of men like Mr. Nathan.
 He was the first one willing to take a chance on me.”
-King hit its commercial peak in 1963, when Brown’s Live at the Apollo, Vol. I rose to #2 on the album charts.
+King hit its commercial peak in 1963, when Brown’s Live at the Apollo, Vol. I rose to Number Two on the album charts.